Can You Get Car Insurance with a Suspended License?

 How to find the best car insurance for a driver with a suspended license

-Finding car insurance with a suspended license can be tricky.
+Finding car insurance with a suspended license can be tricky – so is trying to get auto insurance without a license.
 Depending on the reason your license was suspended, you could find a workaround — namely via a restricted driver’s license.
 It can be confusing if your license was suspended when you are carrying active car insurance.
-Let’s explore the ins-and-outs of auto insurance for drivers with a suspended license.
+Let’s explore the ins and outs of getting auto insurance quotes for drivers with a suspended license.

 Most auto insurance companies won't issue a new policy to a driver with a suspended license.
-First, you’re not legally allowed to drive.
+First, you’re not legally allowed to drive a motor vehicle.
 Second, it would be a risky investment to insure a driver with a suspended license.
 Although there are non-driving related reasons a license can be suspended, many are related to driving recklessly or violating the rules of the road in one of the below ways:

 To an auto insurance company, a client exhibiting reckless driving habits is a claim payout waiting to happen, i.e., money lost.
 As a result, insurance companies charge potentially risky clients higher premiums — or deny coverage altogether.